maxbanton/cwh/README.md

 // Instantiate handler (tags are optional)
 $handler = new CloudWatch($client, $groupName, $streamName, $retentionDays, 10000, ['my-awesome-tag' => 'tag-value']);

+// Optionally disable creating the log group, if it has been created manually
+$handler->disableCreateGroup();

 // Optionally set the JsonFormatter to be able to access your log messages in a structured way
 $handler->setFormatter(new JsonFormatter());